 Before we take a closer look at these troublesome constructions, you need to make sure that you understand a few basic grammar terms.

-An adjective is a word that modifies a noun.
-In the phrase "new little red car," the words new, little, and red are all adjectives that specify what kind of car we're talking about.
+A word that modifies a noun.
+In the phrase "new small red car," the words new, small, and red are all adjectives that specify the car we're talking about.

-An adjective phrase is a group of words that together modify a noun.
-This phrase will include at least one adjective along with adverbs or prepositional phrases.
+A group of words that together modify a noun.
+This phrase will include at the very least one adjective along with adverbs or prepositional phrases.
 In the sentence "The very quiet girl was afraid of snakes," the phrases very quiet and afraid of snakes are both adjective phrases that modify girl.

-A clause is a group of words that contains both a subject and a verb.
+A group of words that contains both a subject and a verb.
 If that sentence can stand on its own (She left the party early.), then it's called an independent clause.
-If the clause can't stand as its own sentence (If you leave now...), then it's call a dependent clause.
+If the clause can't stand as its own sentence (If you leave now...), then it's called a dependent clause.

-How can you tell if a clause is an adjective clause?
-It's actually pretty simple: once you have identified a dependent clause, try to identify the noun it's modifying.
-Adjective clauses will tell one of several things about that noun:
+How can you tell if a clause is an adjective one?
+It's pretty simple: once you have identified a dependent clause, try to identify the noun it's modifying.
+Adjective clauses can tell one of several things about that noun: